kubermatic/kubermatic/docs/proposals/user-management.md

 reconciliation loop that constantly watches for project's resources.
 The controller pattern guarantees that required `RBAC` are in place even in the event of failure, otherwise enforcing I want to "create a resource AND attach `RBAC`" semantic could be hard.

 Initially the component could maintain the hardcoded list of `Groups`.
-By convention the names of groups are `admins-projectIdentity`, `editors-projectIdentity` etc.
+By convention the names of groups are `owners-projectIdentity`, `editors-projectIdentity` etc.
 The names of `Role` and `RoleBindings` are `prefix:resourceKind:groupName` and `prefix:resourceKind:groupName` respectively.
 When the controller detects a new resource it will generate a pair of `Role` and `RoleBindings`.
 In order to do this it needs to determine the list of valid `verbs` for each `Group`.
 This part could also be hardcoded and implemented as a `mapper` that accepts the `groupName` and spits out the `verbs`.